Shortlisting of 2019 Applications

 Readiness for Training

 Applicants had a more limited experience (in terms of both length and breadth) of working with children and young people.
 Usually their positions involved lesser degrees of responsibility, were less relevant, and had less supervision.
 They often failed to indicate what they had learned from their experiences.
 As in previous years, younger applicants who had only recently graduated or would be graduating this year were generally found not to have sufficient experience.
-This year no-one who was just completing an undergraduate degree was invited for interview, due to lack of relevant or sufficient experience (although it is possible for more mature students who have relevant experience before taking up, or returning to, study to be interviewed and to take up a place in the training programme).
+No-one who was just completing an undergraduate degree was invited for interview, due to lack of relevant or sufficient experience (although it is possible for more mature students who have relevant experience before taking up, or returning to, study to be interviewed and to take up a place on the training programme).

-Personal statement and self-reflection
+Personal Statement and Self-Reflection